is a Canadian writer and science administrator with an interest

 His

-awards and recognitions for humour include local writing and public speaking contests and the 2011 CBC Literary Awards Great Canadian Post Card Contest.
+awards and recognitions for humour include local writing and public speaking contests in both French and English and the 2011 CBC Literary Awards Great Canadian Post Card Contest.
+He is an Honorary Life Member of the Leacock Associates, the organization that awards the Stephen Leacock Memorial Medal for Humour.